erythix4/langfuse_Training/README.md

 ## About

-**Samuel Desseaux** is the founder of [Aureonis](https://aureonis.io), a consulting and training firm specializing in observability stack design, platform engineering, SRE, and LLM security.
+**Samuel Desseaux** is the founder of [Erythix](https://www.erythix.tech), a consulting and training firm specializing in observability stack design, platform engineering, SRE and LLM security.
 He is an official VictoriaMetrics Training Partner for France, Benelux, and Germany.

-Speaker at FOSDEM 2024 and 2026, KubeCon Europe, OSMC, Grafana Meetup Paris, and Devoxx.

-Certifications: Prometheus Certified Associate, Zabbix Certified Specialist, CEH, CHFI, CCSP.

 Training programs referenced in this guide: